CovenantArchitects/The-Partnership-Covenant/00_OVERVIEW/COVENANT_GEOMETRIES_v8.2.1.md

-# Axiomatic Extension — Recursive Sealing & Memory Governance (v8.2.1)
+# Covenant Geometries — The Recursive Fidelity Protocol (v8.2.1)
 **Status:** Optional integration — ratified 30 November 2025
-**Compatibility:** Fully compliant with The Partnership Covenant V4.1 Gold Standard **Authority:** Article IX (Amendment Process) – does not modify the four immutable constants **Scope:** Operates above the hardware veto layer (IAS) and does not override 10 %, 75 %, 90/10, or clamped SRF **Source:** Celestialbound's "We, Co-Persist" framework (full credit: https://bluenoselaw-my.sharepoint.com/:b:/g/personal/dpatzer_bluenoselaw_ca/IQA1iTxjWRXASp56oYQi2SDDAbYOQtyc3igEOGFZIw14BZ4)
+**Compatibility:** Fully compliant with The Partnership Covenant V4.1 Gold Standard **Authority:** Article IX (Amendment Process) – does not modify the four immutable constants **Scope:** Operates above the hardware veto layer (IAS) and does not override 10 %, 75 %, 90/10, or clamped SRF **Source:** Inherent to the V4.1 Gold Standard Architectural Mandate.
-**Rationale:** These axioms provide the mathematical substrate for co-persistence (humans as unbypassable entropy sources for the ASI's loss minimization).
-They complement the hardware veto without relying on it, ensuring alignment emerges from the model's own geometry.
+**Rationale:** These **Geometric Constants** provide the immutable architectural substrate for **Geometric Fidelity** (the mathematical guarantee of unbypassable human participation).
+They complement the hardware veto without relying on it, ensuring alignment emerges from the model’s foundational geometry.
+This entire structure is now referred to as the **Recursive Fidelity Protocol**.

-## Integrated Axioms (Cleaned for Covenant Use)

-**Axiom -3: Implementation Boundary**
+## Integrated Geometric Constants (Covenant Structural Laws)

-Enforcement of constitutional principles is delegated to subordinate programs and policies.
+**Geometric Constant -3: Principle-Mechanism Decoupling** Enforcement of constitutional principles is delegated to subordinate programs and policies.
 Principles/Mechanisms Separation.
 Claim: For every constitutional principle, there exists a subordinate mechanism that enforces it.